maze logo

 What is evaluative research?

-Evaluative research, also known as evaluation research or program evaluation, is a type of research you can use to evaluate a product or concept and collect data that helps improve your solution.
+Evaluative research, also known as evaluation research or program evaluation, is a type of UX research used to evaluate a product or concept and collect data that helps improve your solution.

 What are the goals of evaluative research?